Personal Flotation Device (PFD)

-A U.S. Coast Guard approved Personal Flotation Device is REQUIRED TO BE WORN if you are boating, tube floating, or wading in river areas between (1) Buford Dam and the GA 20 highway bridge and (2) between Morgan Falls Dam and the Morgan Falls boat ramp.
+A U.S. Coast Guard approved PFD is REQUIRED TO BE WORN if you are boating, tube floating, or wading in the following river segments.

-Glass containers are not allowed on the river.
+Please leave all glass containers in your car, they are not allowed on the river.
 Broken glass can cause serious injury to river users and damages personal equipment.

 Operating a power boat while under the influence of alcohol is illegal!
 Drinking alcohol impairs coordination and judgment putting you at greater risk of injury.

 Always be cautious of rising river water levels due to dam releases or rainfall.
 Flash floods do occur on the Chattahoochee River.
-Check the water release schedule before entering the water directly below dams.
-For the Buford Dam water release schedule call 770-945-1466.
-For the Morgan Falls Dam water release schedule call 404-329-1455.
-You can obtain real time water levels for three locations by visiting the National Weather Service website.
+Check the water release schedule before entering the water.
+For the Buford Dam water release schedule call 770-945-1466, or toll free at 1-855-DAM-FLOW (1-855-326-3569), Or visit their Hydropower Generating Schedule website for release times and amounts for the current day.
+Visit the Chattahoochee Hydro Real-Time Operations website for the Morgan Falls Dam tentative water release schedule.
+Visit our River Flow Rate page has links to real-time information for river levels at various locations on the river.
+This page also shows the Maximum Recomended Flow Rate for a safe float by various types of watercraft.

 The water in the Chattahoochee is much colder than you think!
 Water is released from the bottom of Buford Dam and is approximately 50 degrees Fahrenheit.
 This cold water is great for trout, but dangerous for you.
 Beware of Hypothermia -- the severe lowering of the body's temperature.
 When exposed to these low temperatures, exhaustion or unconsciousness can occur in less that 30 minutes.
 If you fall into this cold water, get out quickly and warm yourself.
 Hypothermia can occur even in the warmest summer months.